Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 I would say 50% of the chicken meatballs contained at least 1 piece of pineapple.

-Maybe I’m still suffering through some trauma with the AmyLu breakfast links, but I was unaware that these meatballs included pineapples and the first time I tasted one I thought it was a chicken tendon.
+Maybe I’m still suffering through some trauma from AmyLu’s breakfast links, but I was unaware that these meatballs included pineapples, and the first time I tasted one I thought it was a chicken tendon.

 Upon further inspection, it was a small pineapple with a little bit of core attached.